sruggier/rust-disruptor/README.md

 # License

-To be compatible with Rust, this library is dual-licenced under the terms of the MIT and Apache 2 licenses.
+To be compatible with Rust, this library is dual-licensed under the terms of the MIT and Apache 2 licenses.

 # Roadmap